-This inspection of manufactured stone took me 400 miles from home in Louisville, KY, through the western part of Kentucky, a bit of Tennessee, and into flat plains of Arkansas.
+This inspection of manufactured stone took me 400 miles from home in Louisville, KY, through the western part of Kentucky, a bit of Tennessee, and into the flat plains of Eastern Arkansas.
 I passed mile after mile of cotton fields and finally got to the small town of Trumann, Arkansas.
-This half-finished custom built home was to be my job site for the next few days.
+This half-finished custom-built home was to be my job site for the next few days.

 This home is big.
 Really big.
 Nearly 9,000 square feet big.
 All on one level.
 And the whole house was built using manufactured stone.
 The whole thing is covered in manufactured stone.
 Oh boy…